NLESC-JCER/cpp2wasm/TESTING.md

 describe('src/js/example-app.html', () => {
   it('should render -1.00', () => {
     cy.visit('http://localhost:8000/src/js/example-app.html');
-    // We append a 0 to the guess input field so it becomes -200 cy.get('input[name=guess]').type('0');
+    // The initial value of the guess input field is -20 so we append a 0 and it becomes -200 cy.get('input[name=guess]').type('0');
     cy.contains('Submit').click();
     cy.get('#answer').contains('-1.00');